 The best example of this is the 1955 Lyon Estates scene.
 When the mood becomes eerier than before, it’s deflated with a hitchhiking sight gag that is a hastily-paced retread of the farm farce.
 If a drama has humour, it’s hailed for not taking itself too seriously.
 Making a serio-comic blockbuster for the wrong reason can result in the director, writer or cast members being accused of not knowing if it’s supposed to be a comedy or a drama (film critics aplenty would’ve said this if it was revealed that BTTF began life as a drama).
 Another fair criticism is that it’s too silly to be a drama but too serious to be a comedy.
 It makes total sense for Eric (and any other actor for that matter) to have taken the jarring screenplay seriously because the pathos outweighs the pratfalls.

 Marty is frustrated that his father can’t defend himself and refuse offers.
 He’s forced to use the DeLorean to escape from terrorists who have murdered his best friend.
-He is startled about being stuck in the past, before he is infuriated to see his father getting bullied by the same bully.
+He is startled about being stuck in the past before being infuriated to see his father getting bullied by the same bully.
 At the same time, he is disillusioned to see the future black mayor be told by his boss that his ethnicity prohibits him from being a mayor.
 He gets hit by a car after trying to save his father.
 He is puzzled to see his mother as a happy and healthy seductress as opposed to an angry drunkard who lied about always being a prude.

 His best friend doesn’t believe that he comes from the future.
 He is forced to play matchmaker for his mother and father or he will be erased from existence.
 He is saddened when realizing that his father is afraid of rejection much like himself.
 Marty and Biff almost fight because the latter harasses Lorraine.
 In Lou’s Cafe, an angry Biff gets everyone’s attention by loudly reminding George that he is not supposed to be there.
 Marty wins a fair fight with Biff instead of sucker-punching.
 Before the prom, Doc won’t let Marty tell him about his grim fate.
 Biff attempts to rape Lorraine.
 Marty is powerless to stop him.

 3-D says a racist remark to a black drummer.
 Marty almost disintegrates at the prom because Dixon takes Lorraine away from George.
 On a dark and stormy night, Marty fails to warn Doc about his future fate after Doc rips up the letter.
-Marty is distressed by the fact that the car won’t start.
-He is distraught by the fact that the car stops after he returns to the present.
+Marty is distressed that the car won’t start.
+He is distraught that the car stops after he returns to the present.
 He cries after seeing Doc get shot.
 He returns to a family who are biologically similar but don’t have the same memories that he has.
 To make matters worse, the maid reminds him of the mayor’s former life.
 The only real consolation is that Biff is a servant.

 Also, unlike Eric, Tim succeeded at winning an Academy Award for best supporting actor because of Ordinary People (the role that he played was sought after by Fox).
 Back to Gale’s earlier quotation, the only way that Marty would be suicidal would be if his girlfriend died in the first reel.
 When factoring in that his music career was going nowhere, this would explain the transition of Eric wearing regular clothes (in the prop photo with his girl) to when he decides to dress in black – a mournful mood reminiscent of funerals that lends itself to a grim reaper joke (although the best joke is that Eric was being left in the dark).
 This means that he would try to commit suicide while Doc calls for assistance.

 This may explain why Melora Hardin* never filmed any of her scenes (ala the actress who played the wife of Martin Riggs in Lethal Weapon).
 While this may seem like an excuse to fiscally cut corners, the film-makers may have wanted to surprise future generations** by deciding to not reveal the real reason why she never filmed any scenes with Eric.
 This isn’t a stretch since the story of the Stoltz situation still has discrepancies***.
-It’s telling that the online 1984 script has six indications of omitted scenes.
+It’s telling that the online 1984 script has eight indications of omitted scenes.
 The first omitted scene is after when Marty says goodbye to his girl (as she gets into her dad’s car).
 After the omitted scene, we learn that Biff has wrecked George’s car.

 In a YouTube video titled Eric Stoltz Is Actually Still In Back to the Future, an Hispanic YouTuber had typed: I think I would have dug an intense BTTF more than what resulted.
 Just saying.
 The contents of the movie make for an intense type of show.
 This proves that the film was retrofitted to be a comedy.
-In the October 1985 issue of Michael Stein’s Fantastic Films, Zemeckis claimed that BTTF is a mixture of Frank Capra and The Twilight Zone.
+In the October 1985 issue of Michael Stein’s Fantastic Films, Zem claimed that BTTF is a mixture of Frank Capra and The Twilight Zone.
 Ironically, many critics dismiss Eric by saying that his acting makes the film wrongly seem like the latter.
 In a video titled Eric Stoltz as Marty McFly in Back to the Future!, a YouTubing Brit had a similar opinion to the Spaniard: I loved BTTF the way it was, but seeing this has actually made me think it could have been BETTER with Eric.
 Between laughs, there are plenty of eerie moments.

 In a video titled Michael J. Fox not Marty McFly, another Englishman typed: Why did it have to be about laughs?
 Why make it some crappy sitcom?
 Could have been fabulous as a more serious film with Eric!
-Many moviegoers allow their opinions to be influenced by hindsight, hence they talk about not being able to imagine anybody else in roles.
+Many moviegoers allow their opinions to be influenced by hindsight, hence why they talk about not being able to imagine anybody else in roles.
 In a 2010 episode of Hollywood’s Best Directors, Bryan Singer believes that this is after the fact because the illusion of perfect casting is achieved by having the thespian and character meet halfway (thus critics talk about stars who make characters their own).
 The memory of the film is ingrained in your mind that you can’t imagine someone else playing the role.
 I believe that had Mike Fox (for whatever reason) not starred in BTTF, people would be saying: Fox and Lloyd together would have made it feel like a Family Ties/Taxi crossover.
 It would’ve been too silly.

 This comment from this site reflects what skeptics have often speculated: The difference between Robert Zemeckis and George Lucas was that Mr. Lucas knew who Solo was before his first shot.
 That year, Eric Stoltz was the “it” boy around town with his portrayal of Rocky Dennis alongside Cher in Mask.
 Makes one wonder about the mood that Misters Spielberg and Zemeckis were actually shooting for in their initial concept for Back to the Future.
 Maybe, just maybe, the studio execs didn’t believe a “straight” time-travel drama would tickle their target audience’s wallets enough to see it twice.

 Because Eric didn’t have a recognizable face, BTTF would’ve received a limited release (a few large cities) so that the distributor can gauge nationwide potential (2000 screens all at once).
 This is usually done to build word of mouth.
 The only way that it would’ve been guaranteed an immediate nationwide distribution would be if the distributor had put up front a lot of the production’s financing.
-If released now, the income would be meagre because Eric is something of a pariah.
+If released now, the income would be paltry because Eric is something of a pariah.
 It doesn’t help that he never became an A-lister.
 This is the opposite to what happened with Richard Gere losing a star-making turn in The Lords of Flatbush (another movie that took place in the ’50s).
 Similar to the beef between Eric and Tom F. Wilson, Gere was roughing up Sylvester Stallone (even after being told to be sensitive).
 The difference is that Eric, in the long run, managed to have a higher net-worth than Tom.

 If BTTF had been a dark movie, people would not have been disappointed by the tone of the first sequel (which Zemeckis likes more than Spielberg).
 Eric’s clothes give the impression of someone who likes dark rock music.
 He would’ve been more distinguished if he wore band badges on his jacket and patches on his jeans.
 This would mean that opportunists in the past plagiarize his designs for their brands, thereby adding another layer to the chaos theory.
 There was a suspicious surge of Sci-Fi youth movies being made in 1984: Weird Science, My Science Project, Real Genius, D.A.R.Y.L. and Explorers.
 Like BTTF, the latter was originally meant to be a dark film i.e. when the boys met the aliens, the probing was an analogy of child abuse.
 Unlike BTTF, Explorers was hotly tipped by some Hollywood insiders as the E.T. of 1985.
 Even Ethan Hawke thought that Explorers would make E.T. look like a minor game show.